Horological Culture • 30 Jan 2019

 By the late sixties, the watch market was changing.
 Genta too embarked on several ambitious projects, one of which was the founding of his company in 1969.
-No longer a just a designer, the birth of the Gérald Genta company allowed him to design his own watches from ground up.
+No longer just a designer, the birth of the Gérald Genta company allowed him to design his own watches from the ground up.

-Credited with having designed and created a Minute Repeater with self-winding movement, encased in a 2.72mm-thick case (1981) and later the Grande Sonnerie (in 1994) which was, at the time, the most complicated watch in the world.
-But I digress.
-Back to the early seventies, while Genta was simultaneously working on his namesake firm he was designing and working on one of his most memorable and celebrated timepieces: the Royal Oak.
+While Genta was simultaneously working on his namesake firm he was designing and working on one of his most memorable and celebrated timepieces: the Royal Oak.
 Despite having had worked with Audemars Piguet since 1953 (almost twenty years), it is the Royal Oak that he is best remembered for.

 The Audemars Piguet Royal Oak

 The story of the Royal Oak is arguably one of the most beloved amongst the watch community.
 At 4 pm in the afternoon, Georges Golay (the managing editor of Audemars Piguet) called up Genta saying “Mr Genta, I need a steel sports watch that has never been done before, I want it to be something totally new and waterproof”.
 He also needed the new design by the following morning.